lukasgrahl/lukas_utils/README.md

-# Repo
+# Lukas utils
+Util functions for various python projects

-## init's
+## *init.py* files
-Each init file needs to contain
+Each *__init__.py* file needs to contain
 > from file import method

 where file.py holds method()

 ## How to manage packages
-Each package requires a setup.py file, containing package specific information.
+Each package requires a *pyproject.toml* file, containing package specific information.

-Once the setup.py file has been created run the following line in the parent directory:
+The following line initiates the package
-> python setup.py sdist bdist_wheel
+> python -m build

 ## Install
 Install package from GitHub